MuneerHussain-Pydev/CODSOFT/README.md

 # CODSOFT
-This repository contains tasks for my vietual internship at CodSoft
+This repository contains tasks for my virtual internship at CodSoft